rachaelcox/diffprot/README.md

                       annot_file = "xenla_annots.tab",
                       outfile_name = "inst/extdata/cadherin_b1")
 ```
 The enrichment of protein PSMs over the control can be visualized on a log-log plot using **psm_plot()**.
 If you previously annotated your data with a table downloaded from UniProt, the function will detect the column `gene_names_primary` and use it to label data points (default = 10; set `num_labs` to customize).
-Points are colored by statistical signifinance, depending on what threshold you set (one of 90%, 95%, or 99%) that's multiple hypothesis corrected.
+Points are colored by statistical significance, depending on what threshold you set (one of 90%, 95%, or 99%).
+Significance is based on Z-score, and multiple hypothesis corrected by the Benjamini-Hochberg procedure (see [this paper](https://elifesciences.org/articles/58662) for additional details).
 ```r
 psmplot(data = cadherin_b1,
         xlab = "control PSMs",